summitech/gitexplorer/README.md

 Normally we recommend importing [stylesheets](#adding-a-stylesheet), [images, and fonts](#adding-images-fonts-and-files) from JavaScript.
 The `public` folder is useful as a workaround for a number of less common cases:

-- You need a file with a specific name in the build output, such as [`manifest.webmanifest`](https://developer.mozilla.org/en-US/docs/Web/Manifest).
+- You need a file with a specific name in the build nb, such as [`manifest.webmanifest`](https://developer.mozilla.org/en-US/docs/Web/Manifest).
 - You have thousands of images and need to dynamically reference their paths.
 - You want to include a small script like [`pace.js`](http://github.hubspot.com/pace/docs/welcome/) outside of the bundled code.
 - Some library may be incompatible with Webpack and you have no other option but to include it as a `<script>` tag.